Information for Students from Russia

 English Language Proficiency

 Applicants whose first language is not English will normally have to provide evidence of their English language proficiency.
-IELTS score 6.5 with minimum 6.0 in each subsection, or recognised equivalent.
+IELTS for UKVI score 6.5 with minimum 6.0 in each subsection, or recognised equivalent.

 How to apply

 - The British Council is the British Government’s international organization for educational and cultural relations.
 Their website is designed for those seeking information and advice on education and contemporary arts in the UK;